Generalized Tchebyshev triangulations: Generalized Tchebyshev polynomials of the higher kind

 \section{Generalized Tchebyshev polynomials of the higher kind}

-As a direct generalization of the construction introduced in~\cite{Hetyei-Tch}, we may introduced generalized Tchebyshev polynomials of the higher (second, third, \ldots, $(k+1)^{\rm st}$ ) kind as follows. \begin{definition} Let $L$ be a triangulation of the $k$-dimensional simplex such that the only vertices of $L$ on the boundary $\partial(L)$ are the original vertices of the simplex, and let $j\in\{2,\ldots,k+1\}$.
-Let us define $U^{L,j}:{\mathbb R}[x]\rightarrow {\mathbb R}[x]$ as the unique linear map satisfying $U^{L,j}(x^n)=0$ for $n\leq j-2$ and having the following property: given any simplicial complex $K$ and any generalized Tchebyshev triangulation $K'$ of $K$, induced by $L$, we have
+As a direct generalization of the construction introduced in~\cite{Hetyei-Tch}, we may introduce generalized Tchebyshev polynomials of the higher kind as follows. \begin{definition} For $j\in\{2,\ldots,k+1\}$, let us define $U^{L,j}:{\mathbb R}[x]\rightarrow {\mathbb R}[x]$ as the unique linear map satisfying $U^{L,j}(x^n)=0$ for $n\leq j-2$ and having the following property: given any simplicial complex $K$ and any generalized Tchebyshev triangulation $K'$ of $K$, induced by $L$, we have

 We define the {\em generalized Tchebyshev polynomial $U^{L,j}_n(x)$ of the $j$th kind} by

 \end{definition} Similarly to the map $T^L$, the linear maps $U^{L,j}$ are well-defined, as a consequence of Theorem~\ref{thm:samefxy}.
 To see this, it is enough to show that $\sum_{\sigma\in K, |\sigma|=j-1} f(\link_{K'}(\sigma),x)$ depends linearly on $f(K,x)$.
 By Theorem~\ref{thm:samefxy}, there are linear functionals $l_{i,p}$ such that $f_c(K';x,y)=\sum_{i,p}l_{i,p}(f(K))x^iy^p$.
 Now, any face $\tau\in K'$ with $|V(K)\cap \tau|=i+j-1$ and $|(V(K')\setminus V(K))\cap \tau|=p$ contributes $\binom{i+j-1}{j-1}$ to the coefficient of $x^{i}y^p$ in the polynomial $\sum_{\sigma\in K, |\sigma|=j-1} f_c(\link_{K'}(\sigma);x,y)$.
 Thus,